plone/documentation/plone.app.dexterity/prerequisite.md

 and specify your target version of Plone and Python.
 This will create a directory named `example.conference` inside `./src` with the basic structure of a generic add-on.
-Now ["refine"](https://github.com/plone/bobtemplates.plone#provided-subtemplates) it for the creation of a content type
+Now ["refine"](https://github.com/plone/bobtemplates.plone#provided-subtemplates) it for the creation of a content type.

 ```shell
 ../bin/mrbob bobtemplates.plone:content_type -O example.conference
 ```

-Specify "Program" for your content type name, and "Container" as Dexterity base class (remember that Programs will contain Sessions).
+Specify `Program` for your content type name, and `Container` as the Dexterity base class (remember that Programs will contain Sessions).
 Choose not to use XML Model for this example.

 Now take a look at the `setup.py` file in your new package.